-As Elizabeth Lotardo, VP at leadership development consulting firm McLeod & More says, “purpose helps keep you grounded in the sense of gratitude and meaning in a way that financial metrics or quarterly targets just don’t.”
-For sustainable teamwork and company success, purpose-driven work matters.
+As Elizabeth Lotardo, VP at leadership development consulting firm McLeod & More says, “purpose helps keep you grounded in the sense of gratitude and meaning in a way that financial metrics or quarterly targets just don’t”.
+For sustainable teamwork and company success, having a purpose-driven workplace matters.

 - What are you good at?

 - What do you enjoy?

 - What creates a sense of forward momentum?

 - How do you relate to others?
-To think about the relationships that make their work more meaningful

 In team-driven organizations, we have the desire to be part of something bigger than ourselves.